-Courses and Credit
+Courses & Credit

 If you plan to enroll in classes for which you want to receive credit toward your Hamilton degree, you should take courses from a regionally accredited college or university.
 In general, this means any reputable institution, private or public, that offers B.S. or B.A. degrees (including state and community colleges).
-Please note that accreditatiosn does not guarantee that course credit will transfer.
-To receive Hamilton credit for courses you take elsewhere, you must receive a grade of "B-" or better in the course.
+Please note that accreditation does not guarantee that course credit will transfer.
+To receive Hamilton credit for courses you take elsewhere, you must receive a grade of “C” or better in the course.

 Because of Hamilton’s flexible curriculum, you have considerable freedom in choosing courses before you arrive at Hamilton in January.
-Take the opportunity to explore new subject areas in the liberal arts, to begin or refine your skills in a foreign language, or to strengthen a current area of academic weakness.
+Take the opportunity to explore new subject areas in the liberal arts, to begin or refine your skills in a foreign language or to strengthen a current area of academic weakness.

 Remember: You are not required to take courses for which you can receive Hamilton credit.
 If something looks interesting or useful to you, you might consider enrolling in it for your own benefit regardless of credit status.
 However, you are responsible for making sure that credits earned at other institutions will transfer to your Hamilton transcript.
 It is important to stay in touch with the Registrar’s Office regarding your course selection.

-Any specific questions regarding class selection and transfer credit should be directed to Anne Riffle (firstname.lastname@example.org) in the Registrar’s Office.
+Any specific questions regarding class selection and transfer credit should be directed to Anne Riffle in the Registrar’s Office.

 - Courses in trade fields such as journalism, accounting, health and human services, criminal justice, and business.
 Since Hamilton has a liberal arts curriculum, these courses are sometimes difficult or impossible to transfer here.

 - Math courses in sequence prior to Calculus 1 such as pre-calculus or college-level algebra.